“When one family member is on the cancer journey, the entire family is on the cancer journey.”

 In addition to providing parents/grandparents with the language to discuss cancer at home, many school counselors also received copies.
 The purpose here was to develop social awareness and compassion within these children’s school communities.

-English Edition’s Phase 1 pilot:Over a decade ago, we secured funding from Eisai Pharmaceuticals to launch and distribute the book nationwide.
-This successful pilot reached ~240,000 parents with cancer, their school-age children, educators, counselors, and classmates.
+English Edition’s Phase 1 pilot:Over a decade ago, we secured funding from Eisai Pharmaceuticals to launch and distribute the book nationwide for one year only.
+This successful pilot reached ~60,000 family units, as well as educators, counselors, and classmates.

-Primed for Phase 2:After a long hiatus, it’s now time to support families affected by cancer in English-speaking nations with the highest cancer rates: Australia, New Zealand, the U.S., Ireland, and the UK.
+Primed for Phase 2:After a long hiatus – we were hoping by now that cancer and chemo would be a thing of the past – it’s now time to support families affected by cancer in English-speaking nations with the highest cancer rates: once again in the U.S., as well as Australia, New Zealand, Ireland, and the UK.
 Once funding is secured, this phase is ready to launch.
+Distribution of this story builds trust and builds community.

-Spanish Edition:Cancer remains the leading cause of death for Hispanic and Latino people in the United States (CDC), and a leading cause of death in the Americas (Pan American Health Organization).
+Spanish Edition:Cancer is a leading cause of death for Hispanic and Latino people in the United States (CDC) and in the Americas (Pan American Health Organization).

-The initial Spanish translation of the book is complete, with a focus group of women from 10 Spanish-speaking countries reading the manuscript and providing valuable feedback.
+The initial Spanish translation of the book is complete, with a focus group of women from 10 Spanish-speaking countries reading the manuscript and providing valuable feedback (see photo montage below).
 Once funding is secured, the project is primed to enter Phase 1, supporting Spanish-speaking families facing the cancer diagnosis.